facebook/react-native-website/docs/performance.md

 For iOS, Instruments is an invaluable tool, and on Android you should learn to use [`systrace`](performance.md#profiling-android-ui-performance-with-systrace).

+But first, [**make sure that Development Mode is OFF!**](performance.md#running-in-development-mode-dev-true) You should see `__DEV__ === false, development-level warning are OFF, performance optimizations are ON` in your application logs.

 Another way to profile JavaScript is to use the Chrome profiler while debugging.
 This won't give you accurate results as the code is running in Chrome but will give you a general idea of where bottlenecks might be.

-But first, [**make sure that Development Mode is OFF!**](performance.md#running-in-development-mode-dev-true) You should see `__DEV__ === false, development-level warning are OFF, performance optimizations are ON` in your application logs.
+Make sure that the `debuggerWorker.js` thread is selected under Chrome's `Sources` tab and then run the profiler under the `Performance` tab.

 ### Profiling Android UI Performance with `systrace`